Custodial deaths in the United Kingdom

-Deaths in custody, including police and prison custody, are subject to great concern for a number of reasons, including the intrinsically vulnerable nature of some of those in custody, and the power imbalance inherent in the situation.
+Deaths in custody, including police and prison custody, are subject to significant concern for a number of reasons, including the intrinsically vulnerable nature of some of those in custody, and the power imbalance inherent in the situation.
 Deaths in custody in England and Wales are looked at by inquests, and when it is possible that the state failed to protect the deceased's life are scrutinised using the 'right to life' (Article 2 of the European Convention on Human Rights).

 Inquest is an independent charity focusing predominantly on deaths in custody.
 Working in England and Wales the charity supports families bereaved by state related deaths, including deaths in police and prison custody.
-They are the only charity of their kind in the UK.

 Statistics

-The Independent Police Complaints Commission publishes annual reports on deaths during or following police contact.
+The Independent Police Complaints Commission (IPCC) publishes annual reports on deaths during or following police contact.

-The Ministry of Justice publishes quarterly 'Safety in Custody statistics' looking at deaths and incidents of self-harm and violence in prisons in England and Wales.
+The Ministry of Justice publishes quarterly "Safety in Custody statistics" looking at deaths and incidents of self-harm and violence in prisons in England and Wales.
 In the year up to March 2017 this statistical report showed the highest number of deaths in prison on record, with the rate of self-inflicted deaths more than doubling since 2013, and the number of incidents of self-harm reaching a record high.
 There were 113 self-inflicted deaths in the 12 months up to March 2017, 10 of which were in the female estate.

 The charity Inquest monitors statistics and updates on deaths in police custody, prison and immigration detention, regularly updating live statistical tables on their website.

-The Home Office does not regularly publish information on deaths in immigration detention, but campaigners and monitoring bodies keep track and found 2017 has been the deadliest year on record of immigration detainees.
+The Home Office does not regularly publish information on deaths in immigration detention, but campaigners and monitoring bodies keep track and found 2017 was the deadliest year on record of immigration detainees.

-The Youth Justice Board (YJB) reports on deaths of children in child prisons (Young Offenders Institutions and Secure Training Centres) and secure children's homes in their remit.
+The Youth Justice Board (YJB) reports on deaths of children in child prisons (young offenders institutions and secure training centres) and secure children's homes in their remit.